 Consider ways in which the effects of the failure to perform the contract may be mitigated.
 In addition to limiting the impact on a business’s revenue, considering mitigation is often a requirement for claiming Force Majeure.

 Our Corporate and Commercial team has decades of combined experience in helping businesses plan ahead, particularly in times where the future can be unclear.
-Our firm can conduct reviews of current supply or service contracts as well as any insurance policies a business may have, advise on likely issues and help draft agreements with appropriate clauses to protect against the uncertain.
+Our Business Contract Lawyers can conduct reviews of current supply or service contracts as well as any insurance policies a business may have, advise on likely issues and help draft agreements with appropriate clauses to protect against the uncertain.

 Lanyon Bowdler is a trading name of Lanyon Bowdler LLP which is a limited liability partnership incorporated in England and Wales, registered number OC351948.